leighwest/instance-starter/README.md

 A Django application for managing AWS EC2 instances via a web UI.
 Supports real-time status updates via WebSockets, background task processing with Celery, and a dark-themed responsive UI.

+The infrastructure is managed in a companion repo: [instance-starter-infra](https://github.com/leighwest/instance-starter-infra).

 **Live site:** https://instance-starter.leighwest.dev

 ---